 This program requires only 12 credits and takes a year or less to complete.
 Courses address the basics of emergency medical services and also cover cardiac and respiratory emergencies.
 Upon completion of this certificate program, students are able to sit for state licensure exam to become practicing EMTs.

 Advanced Emergency Care Certificate

 This certificate requires three semesters for completion.
 Program courses cover such topics as emergency cardiovascular care, paramedic emergencies, emergency care across the lifespan and paramedic skills.
 Upon completion of this program, students are eligible to sit for the state exam to become licensed paramedics.

 Associate in Applied Science in Emergency Care

-This 2-year program builds upon the two certificate programs for program completion.
-Students complete practical skill assessment courses, where they complete on-the-job internships and clinical experiences, gaining firsthand practice with emergency situations.
+This 2-year program builds upon the intermediate and advanced certificate programs.
+Students complete practical skill assessment courses, which include on-the-job internships and clinical experiences, gaining firsthand practice with emergency situations.

 Related to EMT Maine

 Most states require EMTs to get relicensed, after their original licensure, typically every 2-3 years, according to the...